-Table 5 shows interruptions in transmission and distribution networks during the years1999-2004.
+Table 5 shows interruptions in transmission and distribution networks during the years 1999-2004.
 The numbers include both planned and unplanned interruptions.
-In 2004, the average interruption time per customer was lower than in previous years.
 In Finland storms and other circumstances caused by weather or animals have a remarkable influence on interruptions because about 90 per cent of MV distribution network are overhead lines.
 Thus annual changes in interruption times may be significant.

 Table 5.
-Interruptions in transmission and distribution networks in 1999-2004.
+Interruptions in transmission and distribution networks in 1999- 2005. --- --------------------

-Interruptions minutes lost per customer per year

-1999 1999 2000 2001 2002 2003 2004

-Transmission 6.07 1 00 0.00 E E 4 210 2 1 0

-Transmission 6.27 1.62 2.28 5.54 2.12 2.10
+Interruptions minutes lost per customer per year 1999 2000 2001 2002 2003 2004 2005 Transmission 6.27 1.62 2.28 5.54 2.12 2.10 2.02 Distribution 167 114 256 136 123 103 174

-Distribution 162 120 281 134 144 103

-According to the Amendment to the Electricity Market Act, which came into force in September $1^{\rm st}$ , 2003, the electricity network operators have to pay fixed compensations to the customers if the interruption time is 12 hours or more.
-If the interruption time is at least 12 hours the fixed compensation is 10 % of the customer's annual network access charges.
+According to the Amendment to the Electricity Market Act, which came into force in September 1st, 2003, the electricity network operators have to pay fixed compensations to the customers if the interruption time is 12 hours or more.
+If the interruption time is at least 12 hours the fixed compensation is 10 per cent of the customer's annual network access charges.
 The compensation increases stepwise with the interruption time.
-The maximum compensation is 100 % of the annual network charges when the interruption time has exceeded 5 days.
+The maximum compensation is 100 per cent of the annual network charges when the interruption time has exceeded 5 days.